JLBrigham/CV/README.md

 Since graduating from university I have spent the majority of my time living and working overseas.
 I've been based in Chamonix-Mont-Blanc, France for the past 4 years.

-To record my journey as a software developer I've started a blog, take a look [here](https://joannabrigham.medium.com/) if you would like to find out more.
+To record my journey as a software developer I've started a blog, take a look [here](https://joannabrigham.medium.com/) if you would like to find out more about what I've been learning recently.

 ## Projects